-Ed and Marge Bridges founded Marbridge in 1953.
-The Bridges sought to create safe, residential care for their son, Jim, and other adults like him with intellectual disabilities.
-It began as a small working ranch, but from its beginning, Marbridge charted a dramatically different course compared to the institutions of the day.
+In 1953, Ed and Marge Bridges founded Marbridge in an effort to create safe residential care for their son, Jim, and other adults with cognitive disabilities.
+From the beginning, Marbridge charted a dramatically different course compared to the institutions of the day.